marcos-ro/password-manager/README.md

 ## LICENSE
 ```
-password-manager: Simple way to stored your password accounts
+password-manager: Simple way to record and store your password accounts
 Copyright (C) 2021 marcos-ro <marcosroropeza@protonmail.com>

 This program is free software: you can redistribute it and/or modify